 - Certain busking acts for example, circus acts will require more space and suggestions for the demand for such locations to be moderated to ensure fair access and optimal usage of busking locations.

-- Buskers acknowledged that self-regulation may be challenging to administer on their own as not everyone will be willing to be cooperative and collaborative; suggestions to establish a Code of Conduct for the busking community and for example, a penalty system to deter irresponsible behaviours were discussed.
+- Buskers acknowledged that self-regulation may be challenging to administer on their own as not everyone will be willing to be cooperative and collaborative; suggestions to establish a Code of Conduct to address no-shows and hogging of slots within the busking community and for example, a penalty system to deter irresponsible behaviours were discussed.
 Possible learnings from overseas busking districts on how such situations are managed can be explored too.

-NAC will continue regular engagements with the busking community and venue partners, in working together to make further improvements to the e-service portal and to enhance user experience.
+NAC will continue regular engagements with the busking community and venue partners to make further improvements to the e-service portal and to enhance user experience.